 entire National Park Mystery.

-— Margaret Mizushima, author of Hunting Hour: A Timber Creek K-9 Mystery
+— Margaret Mizushima, award-winning author of the Timber Creek K-9 Mystery Series

 The historical perspective on the Yosemite area is fascinating, and the plot associated with a young girl's climbing skills helps the non-rock-climbing reader understand the sport as well as adding tension to the story.
 Graham effectively places the reader in the landscape and history of the West.